 Board Member Since: 2021

-Jo Mark Zurel is President of Stonebridge Capital, a private (family) investment company, and a Corporate Director.
+Jo Mark Zurel is a happy husband, proud father and a corporate director and investor.
 From 1998 to 2006, Jo Mark was Senior Vice-President and Chief Financial Officer of CHC Helicopter Corporation, helping to build it into the world’s largest helicopter operating company.
 He is on several corporate boards, including Fortis Inc. (Board Chair), Major Drilling and Highland Copper Company Inc. (Past Board Chair).
-He recently completed his term on the CPP Investment Board (Risk Committee Chair and past Audit Committee Chair)
+He recently completed his term on the CPP Investment Board (Risk Committee Chair and past Audit Committee Chair).

 Jo Mark is active in his community.
 His current and recent not-for-profit activities include Chair of the Atlantic Provinces Economic Council, Chair of the St. John’s Board of Trade, Chair of JA of Newfoundland and Labrador, Chair of a Canadian Red Cross capital campaign, the boards of the Institute of Corporate Directors and Propel ICT.